Spine Care

 - These fractures are very common and occur in approximately 700,000 people in the United States annually.
 It is estimated that 25% of all postmenopausal women have had a vertebral compression fracture.
 Compression fractures should be suspected in anyone over 45 years old with sudden back pain.
 These fractures can occur after fairly routine activities that slightly strains or jars the back such as lifting a bag of groceries or bending to pick something up off the floor.

-Spinal Compression Fracture Symptoms
+Spinal Compression Fracture Symptoms:

 - Sudden back pain